Improvement-Service/pop_projections_shiny_tool/README.md

 # pop_projections_shiny_tool
 A shiny tool to display the Small Area Population Projections produced by the Improvement Service.

+# Updating the tool
+If new data is added the script Add-aggregations-to-data.R needs to be run first.
+This script adds aggregations to the projection data and saves as a csv called which is then read into the global script.
+This initial script can be found in Resources - Helper files

 # Resources

 A mockup of the app has been created in Mockflow.
 A PDF copy of this can be viewed in the resources folder.